ZoranJeremic/f.Sentence/README.md

 # Development status

 Currently in early development.
 Updates will follow.

-Release date will be somewhere around July 2025.
+Release date: 1.1.2026.

 Current builds support Android 5 and later and Android TV 5 or later.